Recovering from Heart Failure: Darlene Roeder's Story

 “The Heart Failure Clinic has helped me so much.
 I don’t know what I would do without it and the wonderful staff who work there,” says Darlene.

-Learn more about the heart services at Firelands Regional Medical Center today.
+See more congestive heart failure patient stories and learn about the heart services at Firelands Regional Medical Center today.